In class: working on chapters 2-5

 comparatively, coupled with, correspondingly, identically, likewise, similar, moreover, together with

-The research was presented in a very dry style though was coupled with examples that made the audience tear up.
+very dry style though was coupled with examples that made the audience tear up.

 Restatement: